VanceCole/simplefog/README.md

 ## Future Features
 - More AutoVisibility options:
-  - Only hide for players and not GM option
   - Reveal based on center of token
   - Reveal only if entire token visible
   - Reveal if any part of token is visible